 - Trend Micro offers broad platform support on servers, compared with competitors.

-- OfficeScan protection is augmented by malicious URL filtering, critical resource and process protection, and behavioral monitoring.
+- OfficeScan protection is augmented by malicious URL filtering, critical resource and process protection, vulnerability shielding, and behavioral monitoring.

 - For improved host-based firewall protection in OfficeScan, Trend Micro offers the deep-packet-inspection-capable firewall from Deep Security as a plug-in to OfficeScan, called Intrusion Defense Firewall (IDF).

-- Trend Micro has historically been very conservative and tepid with new EPP capabilities, such as encryption and application control.
-More recently, it has shown signs of leadership with Deep Discovery.
+- Historically, Trend Micro has been very conservative and timid with new EPP capabilities, such as encryption and application control.
+More recently, however, it has shown signs of leadership with Deep Discovery and Deep Security.

-Webroot reappears in this Magic Quadrant after a complete redesign of its malware engine built on a foundation provided by the 2010 acquisition of Prevx.
-The new version, Webroot SecureAnywhere Business — Endpoint Protection, completely abandons traditional on-device malware signatures for a behavior-based approach that utilizes cloud databases to keep the client small and fast.
-Webroot SecureAnywhere is a reasonable shortlist inclusion for organizations in supported geographies seeking a lightweight behavior-based approach to malware detection.
+Webroot SecureAnywhere Business Endpoint Protection takes a behavior-based approach that uses cloud databases to keep its EPP client small and fast.
+Webroot SecureAnywhere is a reasonable shortlist inclusion for organizations in supported geographies that are seeking a lightweight, behavior-based approach to malware detection.
 It can also be a good additional tool for high-security organizations.

-- Webroot SecureAnywhere is one of the few vendors to completely use behavioral rules over binary signatures to identify threats.
-The solution leverages a cloud intelligence network, rather than a large local on-device database.
-This results in a very small and fast client agent.
-It also allows Webroot to mine aggregate behavior information from endpoints for new threats, and it removes the need for signature definition updates.
+- Webroot SecureAnywhere is one of the few products to focus primarily on behavioral rules to identify threats.
+Webroot SecureAnywhere works by monitoring all new or highly changed files or processes, and checks file metadata and behavior against the cloud database of known files and behaviors.
+The cloud look-up results in a very small and fast EPP client.
+It also allows Webroot to mine aggregate behavior information from endpoints for new threats, and enables an entirely pull-based mechanism for detection and updates.

-- Webroot SecureAnywhere provides a remote management tool, built-in application process monitoring, change log and rollback functionality to ease remediation, and it provides forensic information.
-It also features remote application management controls using its override function and a built-in identity and privacy shield to minimize the loss of sensitive data from unknown malware.
+- Webroot SecureAnywhere provides a remote management tool, built-in application process monitoring, a change log and rollback functionality to ease remediation.
+It is the only vendor in this analysis to provide information in the logs showing the time stamp of a file versus its discovery.
+It also features remote application management controls using its override function, as well as a built-in identity and privacy shield to minimize the loss of sensitive data from unknown malware.

 - Administrators can build policies around the actions to be taken on files introduced onto the endpoint, including those via USB or CD/DVD.

-- The vendor also offers Webroot SecureAnywhere Business — Mobile Protection from within the same management console.
-This provides security and basic MDM capability for Android and iOS devices.
+- The vendor also offers security and basic MDM capability for Android and iOS devices from within the same management console.
 The Webroot management console is cloud-based and does not require a local server.

-- Although Webroot SecureAnywhere is built on the Prevx engine that has been in production in consumer products for awhile now, the enterprise version is still relatively immature (launched in February 2012).
-The management console and features are aimed primarily at the needs of professional and SMB buyers.
+- The management console and features are aimed primarily at the needs of professional and SMB buyers.

-- Due to its behavior-based malware detection approach, existing malware testing does not accurately reflect capabilities, making it hard to compare efficacy to other solutions.
+- Due to Webroot's emphasis on a behavior-based malware detection approach, existing malware testing does not accurately reflect capabilities, making it hard to compare efficacy to other solutions.

-- Webroot does not have support for specialized servers, such as Exchange and SharePoint.
-There is no specific optimization for virtualization, but the lightweight engine and cloud-assisted design helps.
+- Webroot does not protect the workload of specialized servers, such as Exchange and SharePoint.
+There is no specific optimization for virtualization, but the lightweight engine and cloud-assisted design help.